Search here to quickly find information you're looking for.

 Chocolate Cigars and Cigarettes

 Cigars can be infused with cocoa.
-Chocolate-flavored coronas are a popular style produced by several manufacturers.
+Chocolate-flavored coronas are popular.
+They're produced by several manufacturers.

 LIPS Chocolate Cigars come from the Netherlands.
 Looks like these are a growing trend.